mitchese/shm-et340/README.md

 If the `sma_home_manager_printer` works and shows consistent/reliable result, then you can install this in the same way.

+## Automatic Setup

+[christian1980nrw](https://github.com/christian1980nrw) has created a nice and easy install script, just run the install.sh which should do everything below.
+This is not immutable, so only run it once, if it fails then follow the manual setup below

+## Manual Setup

 *You don't need to compile the source code* if you don't want to (see compiling below).
 Head over to the [releases](https://github.com/mitchese/shm-et340/releases) and download the latest version.
 then: